 The business economics concentration is appropriate for students interested in careers in consulting, banking, research for government or business, or those considering advanced professional degrees such as law or graduate study in economics, finance or other fields.
 Courses featuring a thorough exposure to issues in applied economics, international economics and law are relevant to those students who want a career in corporate planning or economic consulting.
-The concentration emphasizes the economic and legal underpinnings of today's businesses and the development and application of computer-based econometric and forecasting models.
+The concentration emphasizes the economic and legal underpinnings of today's businesses and the development and application of computerbased econometric and forecasting models.

+SELECT FOUR OF THE SELECT FOUR OF THE FOLLOWING COURSES UNITS

 BUAD 350 Macroeconomic Analysis

 for Business Decisions 4

 BUAD 351 Economic Analysis for

 Business Decisions 4

 BUAD 403 Legal Environment of

 Business 4

 FBE 324 The Financial System 4

 FBE 402 Government and Business 4

 FBE 416 Managerial Economics 4

 FBE 421 Financial Analysis and

 Valuation 4

 FBE 443 Introduction to Forecasting

 and Risk Analysis 4

+FBE 445 Topics in Economic

+Analysis of Business

+Strategy and Policy 4

+FBE 462 International Trade and

+Commercial Policy 4

+FBE 464 International Finance 4